Terms customer information

 7.6 If the customer acts as a consumer, he is asked to complain to the deliverer about delivered goods with obvious transport damage and to inform the seller of this.
 If the customer does not comply, this has no effect on his statutory or contractual claims for defects.

 8) Special conditions for the processing of goods according to specific specifications of the customer

-8.1 If, according to the content of the contract, the seller owes the processing of the goods in addition to the delivery of the goods according to certain specifications of the customer, the customer must provide the seller with all the content required for processing such as texts, images or graphics in the file formats, formatting, image formats specified by the seller and file sizes available and to grant him the necessary rights of use.
-The customer is solely responsible for the procurement and acquisition of rights to this content.
-The customer declares and assumes responsibility that he has the right to use the content provided to the seller.
-In particular, he ensures that no third party rights are violated, in particular copyrights, trademarks and personal rights.
+8.1 If, according to the content of the contract, the seller owes not only the delivery of goods but also the processing of the goods according to specific specifications of the customer, the customer must provide the seller with all content required for processing such as texts, images or graphics in the file formats, formatting, image specified by the seller - and file sizes and to grant him the necessary rights of use.
+The customer is solely responsible for the procurement and the acquisition of rights to this content.
+The customer declares and assumes responsibility for having the right to use the content provided to the seller.
+In particular, he ensures that no rights of third parties are violated, in particular copyrights, trademarks and personal rights.

 8.2 The customer exempts the seller from claims by third parties that they can assert against the seller in connection with a violation of their rights through the contractual use of the customer's content.
 The customer also assumes the necessary costs of legal defense, including all court and attorney's fees in the statutory amount.
 This does not apply if the customer is not responsible for the infringement.
 In the event of a claim by a third party, the customer is obliged to provide the seller with all information that is necessary for the examination of the claims and a defense without delay, truthfully and completely.

 8.3 The seller reserves the right to refuse processing orders if the content provided by the customer for this purpose violates legal or official prohibitions or against common decency.
 This applies in particular to the provision of unconstitutional, racist, xenophobic, discriminatory, offensive, youth-endangering and / or violence-glorifying content.